Education after age 16

 Colleges will have an additional learning support team who will work across the college to support learners with specific learning difficulties and/or disabilities.
 They may also provide students with one to one or small group work to help with their studies, and examination access arrangements, specialist equipment and software and supporting strategies for alternative ways to learn.
 You can find our more on the college websites below.

-How do you access?
+How do you get a place?

 Special Sixth Form

-How do you access?
+How do you access special sixth form?

 Training providers